As members of the Prescription Charges Coalition, Asthma UK is calling on the government to:

-Commit to making asthma prescriptions free of charge so that no one has to pay to breathe.
+- Commit to making prescriptions for people with long-term conditions, including asthma, free of charge indefinitely, so that no one in England has to pay to breathe.

 Call to action:

-We are calling on people with asthma, healthcare professionals and the public to join our campaign to fight unfair asthma prescription charges, so people with asthma can lead healthier lives.
+- We are calling on people with asthma, healthcare professionals and the public to join our campaign to fight unfair prescription charges, so people with asthma are no longer #payingtobreathe

 September 2019: Healthcare professionals join the campaign